How to Deal with False Complaints with Respect to POSH Act?

 The duty of the internal committee is to take into consideration all the complaints seriously and should not act based on assumptions, However, the question arises as to how to find out if any complaint is false or not.
 The Internal committee will have to conduct enquiry in a very unbiased and non – partial manner.
 If and only if the committee collects enough information and evidence which shows that the complaint registered against someone is false and done with malicious intent then the committee will be allowed to suggest penalties against the person who filed the false complaint.
 This has been stated in Section 14 (1).
 It has also been mentioned that if the enquiry fails to prove that the complaint was false then they will not be held liable.

 Providing that the proper evidence has been collected and submitted to the court then the false complainant will be given the following penalties.
-The punishment awarded will be in contrast to the rules mentioned there – in. if no such rules are mentioned then the punishment will be given with respect to the intensity of the complaint.
+The punishment awarded will be in contrast to the rules mentioned there – in. if no such rules are mentioned then the punishment will be given with respect to the intensity of the complaint as per harassment of women’s at workplace act 2010.
 The punishments include,

 1. The false complainant will be made to given a written apology to the affected party.

 2. The false complainant will be given serious warnings.